ArturWincenciak/ReSharper_CleanupCode/README.md

 ## `auto_commit`

-Determines whether the action should automatically commit the changes made by the ReSharper's CleanupCode Command-Line Tool.
+Determines whether the action should automatically commit the changes made by the `ReSharper's CleanupCode Command-Line Tool`.

 - Required: `false`
 - Default: `yes`